Ojesh-Mundale/AI-Chatbot/README.md

-# Edumate with CodeMentor Chatbot
+# Edumate with CodeMentor AI Chatbot

 A sophisticated AI-powered chatbot application built with Java Spring Boot that provides educational assistance, document processing, and AI-driven features for students and educators.